veblei/labyrinth-solver/README.md

 This project was developed in Windows 10 using the "Project Manager for Java" extension for Visual Studio Code.

-## Setup
+## Dependencies

-1. Download dependencies.
 - JDK 22
 - JavaFX 22
-1. Clone this repository.
-2. Create a "lib" folder within this project.
-3. Copy JavaFX .jar-files into the newly created "lib" folder.

 ## Run from command line